 Your body reacts by trying to flush out as many of those microbes as possible.
 This results in water stools, which calls for frequent trips to the bathroom.
 Stomach cramps and sometimes fever may accompany diarrhea.

-Diarrhea usually goes away on its own after a few days.
-Anti-diarrheal drugs may be taken to bring the problem to an abrupt end, although it is something that’s not commonly recommended because it actually impedes the removal of microbes in your gut.
+Diarrhea, most of the time goes away on its own after a few days.
+You can take anti-diarrheal drugs to bring the problem to an abrupt end, although it is something that’s not commonly recommended because it actually impedes the removal of microbes in your gut.
 Most of the time, the best thing to do is let its natural course run.

 However, this does not mean that you can do nothing to put an end to your bout of diarrhea.
 In fact, there is an effective remedy for it that works by helping your body to eliminate microbes as well as promote healing of the GI tract.
 This solution involves the intake of tea that’s out of a very common herb: ginger.

 Ginger is well-known for its ability to combat inflammation, and this is one of the reasons why its intake is beneficial for anyone who is suffering from diarrhea.
 You see, the lining of the lower portion of the GI tract can become irritated and inflamed if you ingest contaminated food, setting diarrhea in motion.

 Ginger is a very effective solution for diarrhea is it has detoxifying properties.
 Most diarrhea cases, just like what’s mentioned earlier, are due to the ingestion of food contaminated with microbes.
 By helping the body to zap those microbes present in the gut, there is no need for that diarrhea to last for days.

 Diarrhea is also usually accompanied by very uncomfortable symptoms such as abdominal cramping.
 Having excess gas can add insult to injury.

 Well, painful cramps in the midsection and the presence of too much gas are problems that can both be remedied with the help of ginger, which has antispasmodic properties.